-Views from Bear Mountain State Reservation in Connecticut.
-Credit © Timothy Leonard NPCA analysis of impact of industrial facilities based on publicly available emissions data from the EPA's 2017 National Emissions Inventory (NEI) and the 2019 Air Markets Program Data (AMPD).
-Note that data regarding emission numbers and sources of pollution may have changed since the creation of this fact sheet.
-Please contact dorozco@npca.org for updated data information.
+Views across the water at Brigantine Wilderness Area, NJ.
+Credit © Brian Braudis NPCA analysis of impact of industrial facilities based on publicly available emissions data from the EPA's 2017 National Emissions Inventory (NEI) and the 2019 Air Markets Program Data (AMPD).

-CONNECTICUT'S INDUSTRIAL SECTORS OF HAZE POLLUTION
+NEW JERSEY'S INDUSTRIAL SECTORS OF HAZE POLLUTION

-NPCA analyzed publicly available data to identify the worst sources and industrial sectors of haze pollution potentially affecting Class I areas.
+NPCA analyzed publicly available data to identify the worst sources and industrial sectors of haze pollution potentially affecting Class I Areas.
 We evaluated these emitters to determine which sources should be selected by the state for a four-factor reasonable progress analysis.

-The chart on the right shows the industrial sectors emitting the most visibility impairing pollution in Connecticut.
+The chart on the right shows the industrial sectors emitting the most visibility impairing pollution in New Jersey.

-Sources of Visibility Impairing Pollution in Connecticut
+Sources of Visibility Impairing Pollution in New Jersey

-HOW MANY FOOTBALL STADIUMS (8 STORIES HIGH) COULD EACH OF THE TOP FIVE INDUSTRIAL FACILITIES IN CONNECTICUT FILL WITH THEIR EMISSIONS EACH YEAR?
+HOW MANY FOOTBALL STADIUMS (8 STORIES HIGH) COULD EACH OF THE TOP FIVE INDUSTRIAL FACILITIES IN NEW JERSEY FILL WITH THEIR EMISSIONS EACH YEAR?

-TAKE ACTION: We have an opportunity to achieve a regional haze plan for Connecticut that protects people, parks, and our future.
+TAKE ACTION: We have an opportunity to achieve a regional haze plan for New Jersey that protects people, parks, and our future.
 Please join our effort to ensure that all decision-makers and stakeholders, at the federal, state, and municipal level work to make this happen.

-For more information, please contact Natalie Levine at nlevine@npca.org.
+For more information, please contact Lauren Cosgrove at Icosgrove@npca.org.